 Motor Vehicle Accidents

-According to the CDC, about $18 billion was spent on medical treatment costs after a motor vehicle accident.
-However, the National Center for Biotechnology Information (NCBI) reports that medical treatment costs can vary, from as low as $13,700 to treat a minor thorax injury to $1.4 million to treat a severe spinal cord injury.
+According to the CDC, about $18 billion was spent on medical treatment costs after motor vehicle accidents.
+The National Center for Biotechnology Information (NCBI) reports that medical treatment costs per person can vary, up to an average of $1.4 million to treat a severe spinal cord injury.

 - Surgical errors